Qualifying for Coverage Outside of Open Enrollment

 NOTE: You can apply early to ensure your coverage starts on the day you would lose coverage.
 Even though you can enroll before the Special Enrollment window, your coverage won’t start until the day of the event or denial.

-- Losing other health coverage.
+- Losing health coverage.
 From 60 days before to 60 days after losing your other coverage

 - Being Denied Medicaid or CHIP.
 Up to 60 days after the denial.